 Synonyms: Ling Zhi/Chi, Jong Si/ryongji, Mannentake, The Panacea Polypore

-The Ganoderma lucidum is a saprophyte, which prefers growing on hardwood such as oak-trees, birch-trees, beech-trees and alder-trees.
-He prefers warm oak-woods, copper beech-trees but also other hardwood-meadows.
+The Ganoderma lucidum is a saprophyte, which prefers growing on hardwood such as oak trees, birch trees, beech trees and alder trees.
+It prefers warm oak woods, copper beech trees but also other hardwood meadows.
 He can also be found on hedges, parks and waysides, if the conditions are given.

 Spawn is always made fresh on demand.
 Production time: 2 to 3 weeks.

 This product is fresh produce and should be processed immediatly after delivery.